🇨🇭

 Traveller Note

-Language regions Switzerland has four official languages divided by canton: German is spoken across the north, centre, and east (roughly 63% of the country); French in the western cantons — Romandie, encompassing Geneva, Lausanne, Neuchâtel, Fribourg, and western Valais; Italian in Ticino in the south; and Romansh in parts of Graubünden.
+Language regions Switzerland has four official languages divided by canton: German across the north, centre, and east (around 63% of the country); French in the western cantons of Romandie, covering Geneva, Lausanne, Neuchatel, Fribourg, and western Valais; Italian in Ticino; and Romansh in parts of Graubunden.
 Your menu and kitchen staff change language as you cross cantonal lines.
-Ordering scripts are included below for German, French, and Italian.
+Ordering scripts are provided below for German, French, and Italian.

 The Real Challenge